Child Protection Officer

 - Permission will be sought from the parents for use of photographic material featuring children for promotional or other purposes.

-- The Wll Opera’s web-based materials and activities will be carefully monitored for inappropriate use.
+- W11 Opera’s web-based materials and activities will be carefully monitored for inappropriate use.

-- The Wll Opera will ensure confidentiality in order to protect the rights of its members, including the safe handling, storage and disposal of any sensitive information such as criminal record disclosures.
+- W11 Opera will ensure confidentiality in order to protect the rights of its members, including the safe handling, storage and disposal of any sensitive information such as criminal record disclosures.

 Suspicion of abuse: